 Entrepreneurs and business owners are prone to overworking because we’re determined to control the narrative of our careers.
 Unfortunately, too many all-nighters can have major drawbacks in the long-run.

 Working too much can negatively affect both your mind and body.
 Let’s see what leading health experts Psychology Today, Web MD, and Healthline tells us about the consequences of doing too much.

 Top 3 Physical Effects

-FATIGUE/LACK OF ENERGY: One sign of burnout is a loss of energy or increase in fatigue.
+FATIGUE/LACK OF ENERGY: One sign of burnout is a loss of energy or an increase in fatigue.
 Psychology Today says “In the early stages, you may feel a lack of energy and feel tired most days.
 In the latter stages, you feel physically and emotionally exhausted, drained, and depleted, and you may feel a sense of dread about what lies ahead on any given day.”

 INCREASED ILLNESS: Wondering why you’ve been getting sick lately?
 It could be due to your stress levels.
 Psychology Today goes on to state that “Because your body is depleted, your immune system becomes weakened, making you more vulnerable to infections, colds, flu, and other immune-related medical problems.”

 HEART ISSUES: WebMD warns us that overworking is dangerous for the heart.
 According to this article, “…researchers looked at 25 previously published studies involving more than 600,000 workers who were healthy at the start.
 Compared with working 35 to 40 hours, working 55 or more hours raised the odds of having a stroke by 33% and the chance of heart disease by 13% over a 7-year span.”